MicroEJ/docs/VEEPortingGuide/uiBRS.rst

   * the region is the current MicroUI clip,
   * the argument ``drawing_now`` is valued to ``false``: this means no drawing will follow this call (*explicit* region).

-This call (only one or several ones) is often useful when it is performed before the very first drawing: it indicates to the implementation about several regions will be altered: these regions don't need to be restored with the past (their content will change).
+Declaring explicit regions is mainly useful when it is performed before the very first drawing.
+It indicates to the BRS that several regions will be altered before the next flush.
+These regions don't need to be restored with the past (their content will change).

 .. list-table::
    :widths: 10 45 45